SrzStephen/Kirby-Transform/readme.md

 ![](https://66.media.tumblr.com/tumblr_lpc46oU6Cy1qi1pnpo1_500.gifv)

 > Kirby is an extremely strong circle, and that's all the explanation I need.

 ## About
-Kirby Transform is middleware used to define a common input data format, some common transformational logic and some (mostly) self contained classes to help me push data to various data sources which can then be integrated into different platforms (eg AWS Lambda, Azure Function, OpenFaaS, K8s Docker containers).
+Kirby Transform is middleware used to define a common data format and transformation logic to make it easier for me to build IOT pipelines.
+This transformation logic is split into:

+### Preprocessor
+The preprocessor is responsible for:
+* Input validation
+* Generating a set of data points, and metadata that is useful for tracking/debugging.
+* Generating a common output format to be used down the line to send to specific data sources.

+### Outputs
+Outputs should be (mostly) self contained ways of generating data in the required format and sending data to storage solutions.

+#### Currently Implemented:
+- InfluxDB2
+- AWS Timestream

 ## Motivation
 I'm finding that I'm spending a lot of time creating and maintaining IOT Device -> Data Sink pipelines compared to creating the devices themselves.

-By ensuring that things will *just work* if I put the data in a common input format, I should be able to build the pipeline once and have something reasonably low maintenance, especially if I spend some time upfront writing tests.
+By ensuring that things will *just work* if I put the data in a common input format, I should be able to build the pipeline once and have something reasonably low maintenance.

 ## Format
 ### Top level